L3viathan/batchable/README.md

 - **IDs must be hashable:** probably a no-brainer, but the IDs used as arguments to the lookup functions must be hashable.
 They almost always are anyways.
 - **no intermediate use:** This is the most dangerous foot-gun.
-Make sure to iterate over the function decorated with `batch.ed` completely and don't use any objects yielded from it until it's done, because the proxies may not all have been replaced yet.
-As a minor variant, you _are_ able to terminate the loop early (e.g. via a `break`), but must make sure not to keep a reference to the generator around.
-It's best just to iterate over it once, as shown above.
+Make sure not to use results of calling `transform_offer` _until you have left the context manager_, because the proxies may not all have been replaced yet.

 ## Complete example